The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

           ├── analysis_scripts                   #All Python scripts and Jupyter notebooks to extract and analyze structural features
-          ├── plot_scripts                       #All Python scripts and Jupyter notebooks to visualize the outputs ├── requirements.txt                       #Required Python packages and libraries ├── env_instructions.txt                   #Instructions for creating a new environment for this workflow ├── README.md                              #This file
+          ├── plot_scripts                       #All Python scripts and Jupyter notebooks to visualize the outputs ├── requirements.txt                       #Required Python packages and libraries ├── env_instructions.rtf                   #Instructions for creating a new environment for this workflow ├── README.md                              #This file
       ├── LICENSE
 ## Instructions for each script